Soft Tissue Compression on your Bike Saddle

 How to Reduce Soft Tissue Compression Problems

-Saddle Set Up – how your saddle is set up effects your ability to sit on it.
+Saddle Set Up – how your saddle is set up affects your ability to sit on it.
 Make some adjustments to see if you can help resolve your issue.
-A lot of women experiencing genital discomfort benefit from a slight forward tilt or nose down saddle position, please don’t over do this, the word is slight.
+A lot of riders who experience genital discomfort benefit from a slight forward tilt or nose down saddle position, please don’t over do this, the word is slight.
 Please read… Saddle Position – Height, Tilt and Reach

 Saddle Padding – soft, well padded saddles suit short distances.
 If you have increased your riding time and started to experience soft tissue compression this may be because you are sinking too far into your saddle, usually around 30-45 minutes into the ride.
-A saddle with a flatter surface and less padding or gel padding is a better choice for endurance riding.
+A saddle with a flatter surface and less padding or gel padding is a better choice for endurance riding and a must have for performance riding.

-Padding – it may seem counter intuitive but less padding in your chamois has been shown to help with genital compression.
-So try more minimal style padding that you can’t sink into and is not competing for or taking up space that your tissue wants.
+Chamois Padding – it may seem counterintuitive but less padding in your chamois has been shown to help with genital compression.
+So try a more minimal style pad that you can’t sink into and is not competing for or taking up space that your tissue wants.
+Technology has advanced in the manufacturing of bike chamois and there are now chamois with good thick padding under the sit bones that reduces or slims as it moves to the front of the pad creating room – this is ideal for endurance and performance riding if you suffer from compression issues.
+Please see Womens Bike goUnders – Genital Endurance

-Handlebar Height – another bike adjustment to consider especially if you would consider yourself to be a more of a recreation rider, is to raise the height of your handlebars.
+Handlebar Height – another bike adjustment to consider is to raise the height of your handlebars.
 Again small adjustments can have big results.
 If you are on a road bike with drop bars, rotating your brake hoods up and back can be helpful.

-Chamois Cream – using chamois cream on your genital area when riding reduces friction and may help with pressure points.
+Protective Cream – applying a preventative natural chamois cream on your genital area when riding reduces friction and may help with pressure points.

 Other Ways to Improve Comfort